Watts-Lab/task-mapping/tasks/Putting food into categories.md

 ## Roles
 > The open group condition is randomly selected, but made aware that before part two of their task, a member of their group will leave and be replaced by a person who had completed part one in a different group.
 That member will then join another group.
 > The closed group condition will not be made aware of this, and will complete part one, spend 5 minutes discussing the task as the open group does, and then complete part two.
+> The raters involved in performance calculation were blind to the experimental conditions

 ## Instructions
 > You will be asked to join a three person group and move into private rooms.
 Select a member of the group to record the group's ideas.